chyyran/cs-isp-ics4u/data structures.md

 Gets the list of moves for this Pokemon

 ##### `String getNickname()`
 Gets the given nickname of this Pokemon.
-If not set, then return the name of the Pokemon species.
+If not set, then return the name of the Pokémon species.

 ##### `void setNickname(String)`
 Sets the given nickname of this Pokemon.
 To unset, set the nickname to the empty string.

 ##### `int getLevel()`
 The level of this Pokemon.
 The higher the level is, the greater the base damage of each Pokemon.
-Also, the health point increases every time the Pokemon levels up.
+Also, the health point increases every time the Pokémon levels up.

 ##### `void setLevel(int)`
 Sets the level of this Pokemon.